Struggling against pessimism:

 . . .

 "There are real possibilities for a major rally in long term bonds, but this looks quite speculative to me; it depends on the success of Reaganomics and the determination of the Fed, both of which look increasingly unreliable each week.
-(BINGO)
+(BINGO)"The stock market provides the most intriguing possibilities at present.
+The market is greatly depressed; it is under 300 on the Dow in terms of 1966 dollars.

 . . .